 ***No IRC's.
 The United States Postal Service has stopped using IRC's.
 For direct mail returns please enclose $2 USD ($1 USD does not buy the required stamp). ***

 Main interest low band DXing and HF contesting.
 QRV 160-10M CW and also a bit of RTTY.
 Some of my ham radio statistics: 9 Band DXCC 160-10M >200 confirmed on all 9 HF bands.
 DXCC 363/339 lacking only P5 thanks to Stepanenko's P5 operation from UA9.
 WAZ.
 Operator at N6ND(SK) KP4USN, KA2NY(JA), KH6SP, K6NCG, W6RDF, K6RR.
 Other calls K6XT/NH9, KN0WJJ(MN), WA1GRP(MA), WA6CXK(CA), WA6CXK/4(VA), K6XT/MM from locations around the world.
 My family includes three wonderful kids, two daughters Susan and Christine in CA and stepson Adam in ID who is a ham, and marvelous Maureen W8QR my XYL.
 We operate a small ranch near Allison Colorado.
 Other interests include pistol and rifle target shooting, high performance cars, F1, playing with computers, building stuff, ad nauseum.
 In no particular order which one gets the most time depends on varying interest and time of year.
 Some pix below.

 Pix of recent tower and antenna activities.
 Tower is 150 ft Rohn 55 rotating with K0XG hardware.
 Entire 150 ft with rotary rings and guys attached went up in one pull.
-Ants three phased KT36XA at 150, 105, 60 feet, 3L40 full size at 135 feet, 30M dipole at 100 feet (not shown, just went up late Oct '13).
-Tower crew K6XT, W5GA.
-Small tower with Gadsen flag is 80M/160M GP.
+Ants three phased KT36XA at 150, 105, 60 feet, 3L40 full size at 145 feet, 30M dipole at 100 feet.
+Tower crew K6XT, my brother W5GA.

 Our 2006 C6 Z51 Corvette.
 Pix taken at the home of my brother Bill N0DSM near Jay, Oklahoma by Tim Bijvoet exchange student from the Netherlands.